zacharyhanna/zacharyhanna.github.io/cv/index.md

 title: CV - Zachary R. Hanna
 ---
 ### Presentations
+* **Hanna ZR** 2018.
+Extent of Introgression Detected in Spotted Owls and Western Barred Owls.
+Invited presentation at the "Extinction or management of owls: the dilemma of the barred owl invasion in California" symposium at the Western Section of the Wildlife Society annual meeting, Santa Rosa, California

 * **Hanna ZR**, Dumbacher JP, Wall JD, Bowie RCK.
 2017.
 Genomics of the Spotted and Barred Owls.
 Presented by Z.R.
 Hanna at the MVZ Lunch Seminar - Topics in Evolutionary Biology, Museum of Vertebrate Zoology, UC Berkeley, California

 * **Hanna ZR**, Dumbacher JP, Wall J. 2016.
 Extent of Introgression Detected in Spotted Owls and Western Barred Owls.
 Presented by Z.R.
 Hanna at the North American Ornithological Conference, Washington, D.C.